juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 - `storage`: Object storage type, such as `s3`, `gs`, `oss`.
 Read [Set Up Object Storage](https://juicefs.com/docs/community/how_to_setup_object_storage) for the full supported list
 - `bucket`: Bucket URL.
 Read [Set Up Object Storage](https://juicefs.com/docs/community/how_to_setup_object_storage) to learn how to setup different object storage
 - `access-key`/`secret-key`: Object storage credentials
-- `envs`：Mount pod environment variables
+- `envs`：Mount Pod environment variables
 - `format-options`: Options used when creating a JuiceFS volume, see [`juicefs format`](https://juicefs.com/docs/community/command_reference#format).
 This options is only available in v0.13.3 and above

 Information like `access-key` can be specified both as a Secret `stringData` field, and inside `format-options`.
 If provided in both places, `format-options` will take precedence.